nagakamira/pm/README.md

 <h3>Building package(s)</h3>

-To build a package you need to create the /pkg/rcs directory so that it contains the recipe file.
-If there is no /pkg/rcs directory, Pan will automatically clone recipes from https://github.com/gnurama/recipes and populate /pkg/rcs with subdirectories containing recipes.
-But if you want to do it yourself, just create /pkg/rcs/grep directory and save the recipe file as "recipe" inside it. /pkg/rcs/grep/recipe should look like this:
+To build a package you need to create a recipe file or organize the ~/build/rcs directory so that it has sub directories containing recipe files.
+If there is no ~/build/rcs directory, pan will clone recipes from repository if it is enabled in the configuration file(/etc/pan.conf), and populate ~/build/rcs with subdirectories containing recipes.
+If you want to create a recipe for a program, just create ~/build/rcs/grep directory and save the recipe file as "recipe" inside it. ~/build/rcs/grep/recipe should look like this:

-    n=grep
+    pkg=grep
-    v=2.21
+    ver=2.21
-    r=1
+    rel=1
-    g=base
+    grp=base
-    d=('glibc' 'pcre' 'texinfo')
+    dep=(glibc pcre texinfo)
-    u=(ftp://ftp.gnu.org/gnu/$n/$n-$v.tar.xz)
+    src=(ftp://ftp.gnu.org/gnu/grep/grep-$ver.tar.xz)
-    s=(5244a11c00dee8e7e5e714b9aaa053ac6cbfa27e104abee20d3c778e4bb0e5de)
+    sha=(5244a11c00dee8e7e5e714b9aaa053ac6cbfa27e104abee20d3c778e4bb0e5de)

     build() {
         ./configure --prefix=/usr